CSTN 105. Introduction to Woodworking. 3 Credits.

 CSTN 220.
 Interior Finishing.
 4 Credits.

 Introduces students to materials and methods for sheathing, exterior siding, stairs and roofing.
 The framing that was done on the building project during CSTN 120 will be used to continue studies in this course.
 Students will apply the knowledge and skills presented during this course to enclose the structure.
 Students will lay out and build a simple stair system.
 This course also covers framing with metal studs.
-Co-requisite CSTN 230 Prerequisites: IT 115, IT 111, and CSTN 120 or instroctor's approval.
-Course Fee: $25.00.
-Formerly CARP 210.
+Co-requisite CSTN 230 Prerequisites: IT 115, IT 111, and CSTN 120 or instructor's approval.

 CSTN 230.
 Adv Rf, Flr, Wll, Stair Systms.
 4 Credits.

 Introduces students to trigonometric leveling, which is used to lay out foundations.
 This course covers the installation methods and materials for various roofing systems.
 It covers a variety of flooring applications as well as interior wall construction for residential and commercial structures.
 Prerequisites: CSTN 120, IT 115, or instructor's approval.